Publish Amazon CloudWatch metrics to a CSV file

 Summary

 This pattern uses a Python script to retrieve Amazon CloudWatch metrics and to convert the metrics information into a comma-separated values (CSV) file for improved readability.
 The script takes the AWS service whose metrics should be retrieved as a required argument.
-The AWS Region and AWS credential profile can be passed as optional arguments.
-If those optional arguments are not passed, the script uses the configured default Region and the default AWS credential that are configured for the workstation where the script is run.
+You can specify the AWS Region and AWS credential profile as optional arguments.
+If you don’t specify those arguments, the script uses the default Region and profile that are configured for the workstation where the script is run.
 After the script runs, it generates and stores a CSV file in the same directory.

 Prerequisites and limitations